 As of 2021, the space landscape is substantially different.
 While so far only the Falcon 9 rocket and Falcon Heavy rocket from SpaceX have regularly reused parts, with the Falcon 9 seeing 87 recoveries and 69 relaunches, space agencies around the world are developing their own reusable first stages, with Blue Origin’s New Glenn system also in the works.

-Most fascinating, from an innovation perspective, is how this has opened the door to more nations to launch their own missions.
+Most fascinating, from an innovation perspective, is how this has opened the door for more nations to launch their own missions.
 Falcon 9 launches have sent up Bangladeshi communications satellites, Israeli unmanned moon landers, Canadian earth science research satellites, and much more.

 In a broader sense, several nations around the world have created or revitalized their own government space programs since 2015, including Australia, Luxembourg, Portugal, the Phillippines, El Salvador, and Costa Rica.
 Ambitious programs from smaller nations have sent landers to the Moon, put satellites over Mars, and opened the door to more data collection and diplomatic opportunities to share data and refine designs.